International Game Technology (NYSE:IGT) Downgraded to “Buy” at StockNews.com

-StockNews.com lowered shares of International Game Technology (NYSE:IGT – Free Report) from a strong-buy rating to a buy rating in a report issued on Thursday morning.
+StockNews.com cut shares of International Game Technology (NYSE:IGT – Free Report) from a strong-buy rating to a buy rating in a report released on Saturday.

-IGT has been the topic of several other research reports.
-Susquehanna dropped their price objective on International Game Technology from $50.00 to $48.00 and set a positive rating on the stock in a research note on Thursday, November 2nd.
-Stifel Nicolaus decreased their price objective on International Game Technology from $39.00 to $35.00 and set a buy rating for the company in a report on Wednesday, November 1st.
-Truist Financial cut their target price on shares of International Game Technology from $37.00 to $35.00 and set a buy rating on the stock in a research report on Wednesday, November 1st.
-Finally, Jefferies Financial Group reaffirmed a hold rating and issued a $29.00 price target (down previously from $36.00) on shares of International Game Technology in a research report on Thursday.
-One research analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, International Game Technology presently has an average rating of Moderate Buy and an average price target of $41.29.
+A number of other research analysts have also recently commented on IGT.
+Stifel Nicolaus decreased their price target on International Game Technology from $39.00 to $35.00 and set a buy rating on the stock in a research note on Wednesday, November 1st.
+Truist Financial reduced their price objective on International Game Technology from $37.00 to $35.00 and set a buy rating on the stock in a research note on Wednesday, November 1st.
+Jefferies Financial Group reiterated a hold rating and issued a $29.00 price objective (down from $36.00) on shares of International Game Technology in a research note on Thursday, January 4th.
+Finally, Susquehanna reduced their price objective on International Game Technology from $50.00 to $48.00 and set a positive rating on the stock in a research note on Thursday, November 2nd.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat, the company currently has an average rating of Moderate Buy and an average price target of $41.29.

-International Game Technology (NYSE:IGT – Get Free Report) last posted its quarterly earnings results on Tuesday, October 31st.
+International Game Technology (NYSE:IGT – Get Free Report) last released its quarterly earnings results on Tuesday, October 31st.
 The company reported $0.52 EPS for the quarter, topping analysts’ consensus estimates of $0.39 by $0.13.
-The firm had revenue of $1.07 billion for the quarter, compared to analysts’ expectations of $1.03 billion.
-International Game Technology had a net margin of 2.32% and a return on equity of 19.39%.
-The business’s revenue for the quarter was up .5% on a year-over-year basis.
-During the same period in the prior year, the business posted $1.30 earnings per share.
-As a group, analysts expect that International Game Technology will post 1.81 earnings per share for the current year.
+International Game Technology had a return on equity of 19.39% and a net margin of 2.32%.
+The company had revenue of $1.07 billion for the quarter, compared to analysts’ expectations of $1.03 billion.
+During the same period in the prior year, the firm earned $1.30 earnings per share.
+The firm’s revenue was up .5% compared to the same quarter last year.
+As a group, equities research analysts expect that International Game Technology will post 1.81 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 13th.
-Investors of record on Wednesday, November 29th were paid a dividend of $0.20 per share.
-The ex-dividend date of this dividend was Tuesday, November 28th.
-This represents a $0.80 annualized dividend and a dividend yield of 3.12%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, December 13th.
+Investors of record on Wednesday, November 29th were issued a $0.20 dividend.
+This represents a $0.80 annualized dividend and a yield of 3.11%.
+The ex-dividend date was Tuesday, November 28th.
 International Game Technology’s dividend payout ratio (DPR) is presently 166.67%.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-CWM LLC lifted its holdings in shares of International Game Technology by 166.5% during the 3rd quarter.
-CWM LLC now owns 898 shares of the company’s stock valued at $27,000 after purchasing an additional 561 shares during the last quarter.
-Huntington National Bank raised its stake in International Game Technology by 113.2% in the third quarter.
-Huntington National Bank now owns 921 shares of the company’s stock valued at $28,000 after buying an additional 489 shares during the last quarter.
-Allworth Financial LP boosted its holdings in International Game Technology by 770.0% in the third quarter.
-Allworth Financial LP now owns 957 shares of the company’s stock worth $29,000 after acquiring an additional 847 shares in the last quarter.
-Parkside Financial Bank & Trust grew its stake in shares of International Game Technology by 84.9% during the first quarter.
-Parkside Financial Bank & Trust now owns 1,163 shares of the company’s stock worth $29,000 after acquiring an additional 534 shares during the last quarter.
-Finally, Industrial Alliance Investment Management Inc. purchased a new stake in shares of International Game Technology during the second quarter worth about $37,000.
+Large investors have recently bought and sold shares of the business.
+Metropolitan Life Insurance Co NY grew its holdings in shares of International Game Technology by 8.8% during the second quarter.
+Metropolitan Life Insurance Co NY now owns 5,936 shares of the company’s stock worth $189,000 after purchasing an additional 481 shares during the last quarter.
+Huntington National Bank grew its holdings in shares of International Game Technology by 113.2% during the third quarter.
+Huntington National Bank now owns 921 shares of the company’s stock worth $28,000 after purchasing an additional 489 shares during the last quarter.
+Parkside Financial Bank & Trust grew its holdings in shares of International Game Technology by 84.9% during the first quarter.
+Parkside Financial Bank & Trust now owns 1,163 shares of the company’s stock worth $29,000 after purchasing an additional 534 shares during the last quarter.
+CWM LLC boosted its stake in shares of International Game Technology by 166.5% during the third quarter.
+CWM LLC now owns 898 shares of the company’s stock worth $27,000 after buying an additional 561 shares during the period.
+Finally, Captrust Financial Advisors boosted its stake in shares of International Game Technology by 9.8% during the second quarter.
+Captrust Financial Advisors now owns 6,582 shares of the company’s stock worth $122,000 after buying an additional 586 shares during the period.
 Hedge funds and other institutional investors own 44.33% of the company’s stock.

 About International Game Technology